What to Expect When You Contact Us

 Support in the language of your choice

 We want to make talking about relationship abuse as easy as possible for everyone, regardless of their primary language.
 That is why we have partnered with Macy’s to provide all contacts who need it with access to our Language Line.
 With our Language Line, callers can speak with our advocates in over 140 languages with the help of a trained interpreter.
-This allows our callers to share their story in the easiest way possible for them while receiving support and resources for their unique situation.
+This allows our callers to share their story in the easiest way possible while receiving support and resources for their unique situation.
 Simply inform the advocate what language you would prefer, and they can get an interpreter on the line.